Local Covid Vaccine Hubs

 Vaccines for Tameside and Glossop are being delivered by GP led hubs based on our Primary Care Networks (PCN) - groups of GP practices within a neighbourhood.
 We therefore have five vaccination hubs where we are delivering the Vaccine locally – Ashton, Hyde, Denton, Stalybridge and Glossop.
 There are also national vaccination centres which you can book appointments at via the national booking system at www.nhs.uk/coronavirus-vaccination or by calling 119.

 At either a local or national site, currently anyone aged 18+ can have their 1st and 2nd vaccination or booster if 3 months after their 2nd dose.
 16 - 17 year olds can be offered their 1st, 2nd or booster dose if 12 weeks after their previous dose and 12-15 year olds can be offered their 1st dose or 2nd dose if 12 weeks after their 1st dose if accompanied by a consenting adult.
+5-11 year olds can be offered 2 child-sized doses 12 weeks apart.
+Spring boosters are available for those aged 75 and over and the immunosuppressed if it’s been six months since their previous dose.
 You do not need to be a patient in the area you attend a clinic.

 Below is an image which explains who can get the vaccine, when and where: